-Over five million Americans suffer from Alzheimer’s disease, the leading cause of dementia, and one in three seniors will die suffering from some sort of dementia.
+Over five million Americans suffer from Alzheimer’s disease, the leading cause of dementia, and one in three seniors will die suffering from some sort of dementia. you can get info about Senior Care in Anchorage.
 Unpaid caregivers–adult children, spouses, or other family members or close friends–provide the bulk of care for seniors suffering from dementia.
 And it is often these caregivers who must make the difficult decision to move a loved one to residential care.

 If you’re in this situation, it’s likely that you have tried your best to keep your loved one at home.
 But there comes a time in most cases when you have to consider residential treatment–in the best interest of your loved one’s health and your own.
 Here are three things to think about when deciding whether the time is right for a move:

 - Safety: Safety is the number one reason most caregivers decide to move their loved ones to residential care.
 As dementia progresses, often what start out as harmless mistakes–like putting reading glasses in the refrigerator–turn into more dangerous blunders–like leaving a gas burner on.
 Unsupervised, a deteriorating dementia patient can mix up medicines in potentially fatal ways or become confused about finances and fall prey to scammers.
 Dementia patients often start to wander away from home in confusion and put themselves in dangerous and frightening situations.
 Even with in-home help, it is hard to watch your loved one 24 hours a day, something that is possible in well-staffed, secured memory care living situations.